apachecn/pytorch-doc-zh/docs/1.0/nn_functional.md

  |
 | --- | --- |

-Warning
+警告

 With `align_corners = True`, the linearly interpolating modes (`linear`, `bilinear`, and `trilinear`) don’t proportionally align the output and input pixels, and thus the output values can depend on the input size.
 This was the default behavior for these modes up to version 0.3.1\.
-Since then, the default behavior is `align_corners = False`.
-See [`Upsample`](#torch.nn.Upsample "torch.nn.Upsample") for concrete examples on how this affects the outputs.
+Since then, the default behavior is `align_corners = False`. 见 [`Upsample`](#torch.nn.Upsample "torch.nn.Upsample") for concrete examples on how this affects the outputs.

-Note
+注意

 When using the CUDA backend, this operation may induce nondeterministic behaviour in be backward that is not easily switched off.
 Please see the notes on [Reproducibility](notes/randomness.html) for background.